forcedotcom/soql-tooling/README.md

 ### Development

-Run `npm install` from the top-level directory to pull all dependencies and auto-link local dependencies between packages (i.e: `soql-builder-ui` depends on `soql-model`).
+Run `yarn` from the top-level directory to pull all dependencies and auto-link local dependencies between packages (i.e: `soql-builder-ui` depends on `soql-model`).

 These packages are used from VS Code extension `salesforcedx-vscode-soql` which lives in repo [salesforcedx-vscode](https://github.com/forcedotcom/salesforcedx-vscode).